jaspermayone-archive/discord-bot/CONTRIBUTING.md

 feat/*YourGithubUsername*/*IssueNumberHere*

 ### Making changes
 Step 4 is to make the necessary changes then commit your files/changes.

 *Note: we do not follow a commit naming scheme.
 You will see commits from J-dogcoder include emojis, but that is entirely optional!*

 ### Check README, docs and Package.json
 Step 5 is if you made changes that require updates to the documentation, making sure to update them.
 Also don't forget to update the version number in the package.json file!

 *Need help with what place on to bump on the package.json?
 When you open a PR, the template will give you guidence.
-If confused, just check your best guess, and the PR reviewer will fix it if nessisary.*
+If confused, try your best guess, and the PR reviewer will fix it if nessisary.*

 **DOCS: our docs don't exist yet, so don't worry about this for now.
 Interested in spearheading the docs project?
 Reach out to J-dogcoder via the discord server.**